WaylayOvercast/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  console.log inside of the anon function, it is using name which was never passed to its function, name was only passed to the personalDice function itself.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  newRoll because it is using math.random, and the string "Dan" could be changed.

 c.
 What is the lexical scope of `newRoll`?

+  the parent function personalDice

 ### Task 3 - Stretch Goals